hindu-comm/weblogs/manasataramgini/2016/09/2016-09-18_leaves-from-the-scrapbook.md

 a parallel version in Somakhya’s record.

 Entry 22; mārgavakra-mīna, Rākṣasa year of the first cycle: These summer days Vrishchika and I sleep on the terrace.
-We are often up late talking and duly wake up late too, much to our parents dislike.
+We areoften up late talking and duly wake up late too, much to our parents dislike.
 We watch with awe the starry vault turn above us, looking out for meteors, Ulka-s, which are pratyakṣa-s of the dreadful elephant-headed Vināyaka deva-s, four in number created by the mighty Skanda.
 We often try to catch the faintest objects on good nights.
-Vrishchika fills me in on the work she is  doing on the genetics of subtler visible quantitative traits in humans and we break our heads about the many problems in our investigation before lapsing into a pleasant sleep dreaming of being in the embrace of our kāmin-s against their firm chests.
+Vrishchika fills me in on the work she isdoing on the genetics of subtler visible quantitative traits in humans and we break our heads about the many problems in our investigation before lapsing into a pleasant sleep dreaming of being in the embrace of our kāmin-s against their firm chests.
 Many aspects of such a study have been surprisingly neglected as it was derided as no better than disreputable things like phrenology, physiognomy, racism and the like.
-While with my assistance Vrishchika has a good handle of how to study and understand the actual sequence variation at various loci, we are hard-pressed with many aspects of the quantitative genetics.
+While with my assistance Vrishchika hasa good handle of how to study and understand the actual sequence variation at various loci, we arehard-pressed with many aspects of the quantitative genetics.
 Somakhya has a long distance friend named Indrasena with whom he is close and often in touch though he has seen him only once or twice.
 He is from the distant city of Udyānapurīṣa where Somakhya’s cousins